 The best restaurants in Fredericksburg, TX, offer hungry guests farm-to-table fare, authentic German food, barbecue, and much more.

-I recently spent several weekends in Fredericksburg, 90-minutes west of Austin, to learn more about Texas wines and the food scene.
+Every year, I spend several weekends in Fredericksburg, 90 minutes west of Austin, to learn more about Texas wines and the food scene.

 When you need a break from wine tasting in Central Texas, head to any of these terrific restaurants.
 You'll be glad you did.